epetersen-lab/ns8-logitechmediaserver/README.md

 # ns8-logitechmediaserver

 ## Warning
-This is currently alpha stage.
+- This is currently alpha stage.
-Currently there is no nice way to add/upload your media files to the instance, so out of the box it will only stream remote resources such as internet radio.
+- Currently there is no nice way to add/upload your media files to the instance, out of the box it will only stream remote resources such as internet radio.
-If you know how you can upload files to your NS8 and move the into the 'music' volume of the instance.
+- If you know how to upload music files to your NS8 and move the into the 'music' volume of the instance and set the correct permissions, you can stream those as well.
+- Currently i am working on adding SFTPGo service for direct access to the 'music' volume.
+- The web interface is currently plain HTTP.
+- The web interface is not protected by authentication.
+This can be setup from within the LMS web interface.

 This module provides the [Logitech Media Server](https://hub.docker.com/r/lmscommunity/logitechmediaserver) for Nethserver 8.